J. P. Cross: Personal life

 Cross was born in London in 1925 and was educated in Shrewsbury, Shropshire.

 He has been tee-total since 1960.

 Cross struggled with his eyesight losing his sight almost entirely in the early 1980s.
 He believed that it was as a result of working on short commons with the Temiar Tribe in Malay for such a long period that made him go blind.
 In 1981 he worked with only one eye for three months until two hours of the other eye not being of any use when he went to Hong Kong to be successfully operated on but warned that his eyesight might be permanently impaired if he hit his head.

-Cross is a Christian, and considers himself an honorary Hindu, and an honorary Buddhist, although he put, he was an animist on Nepalese citizenship papers.
+Cross is a Christian, and considers himself an honorary Hindu, and an honorary Buddhist, although he put he was an animist on his Nepalese citizenship papers.

 A Nepali priest says he is due to live for 110 years because, in 1964, he was twice publicly announced as dead, once by Indonesian Radio 'Pontianak', which also demoted him from Lt Col to Capt, and once by the Sarawak Gazette.